chayan7/HMMerProteinSeq/README.md

 > This script uses HMMs identified by Chayan Kumar Saha and Gemma Atkinson; used in the analyses of Jimmy et al PNAS 2020.
 > Also, user can put any HMM model of their own in the HMM directory to scan the query protein sequence.

+Install:

+The python script requires conda installation.
+If user have conda installed previously, can use the following command to setup the environment required to run this script.

+> bash build.sh

 Command: